DETAILED ACTION

 It would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to modify the mounting device of Wischemann wherein the ground contact element has a fixing opening via which the ground contact element is able to be connected to a substratum as disclosed by Worden in order to provide for rigid affixation instead of loose-laying.

-Re claim 18, Wischemann discloses the mounting system according to claim 15 but fails to disclose wherein a row of surface elements is disposed in such a manner that the surface elements each adjoin or oppose each other with a short side, wherein, with the exception of outer ground contact elements, two fixing brackets per ground contact element establish a connection to two adjacent surface elements in each case.
+Re claim 18, Wischemann discloses the mounting system according to claim 15, wherein the surface elements (2) are rectangular in shape (Fig. 1) and have two short sides (left/right sides) and two long sides (top/bottom sides), but fails to disclose wherein a row of surface elements is disposed in such a manner that the surface elements each adjoin or oppose each other with a short side of the two short sides, wherein, with exception of outer ground contact elements, two fixing brackets per ground contact element establish a connection to two adjacent surface elements in each case.

-However, Worden discloses wherein a row (Fig. 1) of surface elements (11) is disposed in such a manner that the surface elements (11) each adjoin or oppose each other (Fig. 1) with a short side (width thereof), wherein, with the exception of outer ground contact elements (11), two fixing brackets (15) per ground contact element (11) establish a connection (Fig. 1) to two adjacent surface elements (11) in each case (Fig. 1).
+However, Worden discloses wherein a row (Fig. 1) of surface elements (11) is disposed in such a manner that the surface elements (11) each adjoin or oppose each other (Fig. 1) with a short side (width thereof) of the two short sides (Fig. 1), wherein, with exception of outer ground contact elements (11), two fixing brackets (15) per ground contact element (11) establish a connection (Fig. 1) to two adjacent surface elements (11) in each case (Fig. 1).

-It would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to modify the mounting system of Wischemann wherein a row of surface elements is disposed in such a manner that the surface elements each adjoin or oppose each other with a short side, wherein, with the exception of outer ground contact elements, two fixing brackets per ground contact element establish a connection to two adjacent surface elements in each case as disclosed by Worden in order to provide an array of surface elements capable of harnessing much more solar energy.
+It would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to modify the mounting system of Wischemann wherein a row of surface elements is disposed in such a manner that the surface elements each adjoin or oppose each other with a short side of the two short sides, wherein, with exception of outer ground contact elements, two fixing brackets per ground contact element establish a connection to two adjacent surface elements in each case as disclosed by Worden in order to provide an array of surface elements capable of harnessing much more solar energy.

 Claim(s) 12 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Wischemann (EP2031324).